vaibhavsagar/presentations/sat-solvers/presentation.md

 - one digit per cell
 - each digit once per row/column
 - each digit once per 3x3 sub-grid
-- must respect provided values
+- must use filled-in cells

 ## Insight

 - 9 boolean variables for each cell!
-- only 1/9 is true, rest are false
+- only 1 is true, other 8 are false
 - $x_{r,c,1}$, $x_{r,c,2}$,...,$x_{r,c,9}$

 ## Each cell has at least one value